Best Practices in Education Award

 About the Award

-The Award is sponsored by Microsoft and carries a prize of 5,000
+The Award carries a prize of EUR 5,000

 The Award can be given to an individual or to a group.
 To be eligible, participants must be located in one of the member or candidate member countries of the Council of Europe (www.coe.int), or Israel.
 Members of the Informatics Europe Board and of the Award Committee are not eligible.